 Your Glossary to the Villanova Galaxy Will Guide You

-From Pre-law and Health Professions Advisement to Professional Development courses, internships for academic credit, and the Enchiridion (just in case you don’t know – and why would you, really – enchiridion means handbook, and this is the official name of the undergraduate student handbook in the College), you will be introduced to many, many new terms during your four years in the College.
+From Academic Advising and Health Professions Advisement to Professional Development courses, internships for academic credit, and the Enchiridion (just in case you don’t know – and why would you, really – enchiridion means handbook, and this is the official name of the undergraduate student handbook in the College), you will be introduced to many, many new terms during your four years in the College.

 But don’t panic.
 The Office for Undergraduate Students is here to guide you through the Villanova Galaxy so that you can travel throughout campus stress free.
 And find what you need quickly and easily.